lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 transientBalance = (depositedValidators - clValidators) × 32 ETH
 ```

-This construct was necessary because a deposit could “hang” between the Execution Layer and the Consensus Layer for several hours or even days.
+This construct was necessary because a deposit could “temporary disappear” between the Execution Layer and the Consensus Layer for several hours or even days.
 The oracle didn’t see these funds, but the protocol had to account for them in `totalPooledEther`.

 **Proposed:** Pectra ([EIP-6110](https://eips.ethereum.org/EIPS/eip-6110)) eliminates this problem.
 Deposits from the Execution Layer enter the Consensus Layer pending queue in the same block: